ilokhat/2018_TSI_vibes/README.md

 This project will be carried out in March and April 2018 by a group of seven students in ENSG TSI, using SCRUM methodology.
 It will be divided into seven sprints, each one during a week.

+### Team

+The seven members of the team are :
+* Houssem Adouni
+* El-Hadi Bouchaour
+* Arnaud Grégoire
+* Rose Mathelier *(Scrum Master)*
+* Laurie Nino
+* Adel Ouhabi
+* Ludivine Schlegel

+Given the number of people in the team, it is crucial to apply an efficient orgnization so everyone can be involved.
+To that end, we chose to work mostly in variable pairs, and to divide the tasks each week among these pairs (one person would be working alone since we are an uneven number).

 ### Backlog

 The previsional planning is the following :
 * **Sprint 1** : analysis, conception, first version of the tool, CI/CD.
 * **Sprint 2** : architecture set-up, definition of the 3D style with basic parameters + texture on faces, saving and loading.